sidward14/Style-AttnGAN/README.md

 - [ ] Implement improvements from StyleGAN2
 - [ ] Analysis with COCO dataset
 - [ ] Implement more options for SOTA transformer architectures as the text encoder (currently only supports GPT-2)
-- [ ] Deploy as a web app that makes it easy to control the specific image one wants to generate
+- [ ] Deploy as an interactive web app that makes it easy to control the specific image one wants to generate

 *Improvements from StyleGAN2 coming soon